-Then, we use the structure shown in Fig. 3 for the load modulators.
-In Fig. 3, the switches change the length of the open stubs.
-The parameters l_1, \dots, l{13} (this is an example for the case of 4 witches) are designed using a Genetic Algorithm (GA) to obtain the output currents with the best covering of the complex space.
-In the case of m switches in each load modulator, 2^m constellation points in the complex space are obtained.
+Then, we use the structure shown in Fig. 9 for the load modulators.
+In Fig. 9, the switches change the length of the open stubs.
+The parameters l_1, \dots, l{13} (this is an example for the case of 4 witches) are designed to obtain the output currents with the best covering of the complex space.
+In the case of m switches in each DLM, 2^m constellation points in the complex space are obtained.
 Every input symbol is quantized to the closest constellation point.
 The better the constellation covering, the less the signal distortion.
-The algorithm to design the parameters in Fig. 3 will be explained in details in the final version.